-Students who wish to have credits from another institution transferred to Housatonic should visit the Admissions Office and arrange for an evaluation of - 2.All candidates for graduation must pay a graduation fee before mid-term of the semester in which they expect to graduate.
-The graduation fee form is available from the Registrar's office.
+- tion transferred to Housatonic should visit the Admissions Office and arrange for an evaluation of transfer credits. - All candidates for graduation must pay a graduation fee before mid-term of the semester in which they expect to graduate.
+The graduation fee form is available from the Registrar's office. - Candidates for graduation in May, August or December are encouraged to attend the commencement program.
+All graduates are invited to attend the spring commencement regardless of graduation dates.